talent-io/md5-calc/README.md

 # md5-calc
-MD5 Calculator for domains that can be embedded in various services.
+Simple MD5 calculator for domains that can be embedded in various services.
 Since the objective is to check the existence of a domain, the domain input is lower cased and trimmed before the MD5 function is applied.

 The page is published here: